-The above results remain valid in the presence of matter (higgs, inflaton, etc) nonminimally coupled to this theory, with a Palatini connection; in such case and following the Stueckelberg mechanism, the scalar potential can also have a breaking of the symmetry under which the scalar is charged.
-To conclude, Einstein-Palatini $R(\tilde{\Gamma}, g)^2$ gravity with dynamical $\tilde{\Gamma}{\mu}$ is a gauged theory of scale invariance that is spontaneously broken to the Einstein-Proca action for the Weyl field, with positive cosmological constant.
+The above results remain valid in the presence of scalar matter (Higgs, etc) with a (perturbative) non-minimal coupling to this theory, with a Palatini connection; in such case and following the Stueckelberg mechanism, the scalar potential also has a breaking of the symmetry under which this scalar is charged (electroweak symmetry in the higgs case).

+To summarize, Einstein-Palatini $R(\tilde{\Gamma}, g)^2$ gravity with dynamical $\tilde{\Gamma}{\mu}$ is a gauged theory of scale invariance that is spontaneously broken to the Einstein-Proca action for the Weyl field and positive cosmological constant (plus a potential of non-minimally coupled scalar fields, if present).

-This situation is very similar to a recent analysis by the author for the original Weyl quadratic gravity theory, despite the different non-metricity of these two theories.
-This is not too surprising, since in both cases the connection and the metric are varied independently, except that in Weyl gravity non-metricity is present from the onset (due to underlying Weyl conformal geometry) while here it emerges for $\tilde{\Gamma}$ onshell.
+This picture is very similar to a recent analysis by the author for the original Weyl quadratic gravity theory, despite the different non-metricity of these two theories.
+With hindsight, this is not too surprising, since in both cases there is a gauged scale symmetry and the connection is not fixed by the metric, except that in Weyl gravity non-metricity is present from the onset (due to underlying Weyl conformal geometry) while here it emerges for $\tilde{\Gamma}$ onshell.
 It would be interesting to study further the relation of these theories with such symmetry.

 There are also interesting results for inflation.
+While the scalar potential is Higgs-like for small field values ($\ll M$), for large field values it can be used for inflation.
 With the Planck scale M a simple phase transition scale, field values above M are natural.
 The inflaton potential is similar to that in Weyl quadratic gravity, up to couplings and field redefinitions due to the different non-metricity of the two theories.
 We find a specific prediction $0.007 \le r \le 0.01$ for the tensor-to-scalar ratio, for the current value of the spectral index at 95% CL.
 This value of r is mildly larger than that predicted by Weyl R^2 inflation.
 This result enables us to distinguish and test these two theories by future CMB experiments.
 It also establishes an interesting connection between non-metricity and testable inflation predictions.